Kyoshido/eRum2020-Image-processing-and-computer-vision-with-R/README.md

 ## First part of workhop by Jiří Novák
-In the second part of the workshop we explore package image.darknet by BNOSAC https://github.com/bnosac/image where we try classification and detection of the objects in the image.
+In the second part of the workshop we explore package image.darknet by BNOSAC https://github.com/bnosac/image where we show how to use this packkage for:
+* classification
+IMG_1031

+* and detection of the objects in the image.
 ![Test Image 1](https://github.com/Kyoshido/workshop_e-Rum2020_darknet/blob/master/saved_predictions/dog_tv.png)